unlock-protocol/unlock/unlock-protocol-com/blog/gitcoin-round-15.md

-[Active Inference Institute](https://www.activeinference.org/) who caught community attention with their plans to create a first of its kind open-source package Active Blockference which aims to implement Active Inference simulations for congnitive modeling for the blockchain space, use Active Blockreference to understand behavior in ETH/Web3 ecosystems and improve educational materials around use of Active Blockreference.
+[Active Inference Institute](https://www.activeinference.org/) who caught community attention with their plans to create a first of its kind open-source package Active Blockference which aims to implement Active Inference simulations for congnitive modeling for the blockchain space, use Active Blockference to understand behavior in ETH/Web3 ecosystems and improve educational materials around use of Active Blockference.

 ## web3 Social